(a series of events taking place mainly in Scotland)

 Central Scotland Police Department — Dunblane Station

 The scoutmaster already knew many of the local police, both through his visits to their gun ranges and through his long feud with the local council.
-And they knew him back; after the station announced that everyone would have to come in and surrender their large-bore rifles, they recognized him standing in line: the pudgy, nervous, bald man, holding a bag.
+And they knew him back; after the station announced that everyone would have to come in and surrender their large-bore rifles, they recognized him standing in line: the pudgy, nervous, balding man, holding a bag.
 He had been steadily upgrading his gun license over the years, and only recently unlocked permission to obtain his .223 Browning rifle — a centerfire rifle using the same .223 Remington round as weapons like the Colt Sporter — and already here he was, having to surrender it.
 They didn’t even pay him its full value (as he was careful to note in a written complaint).

 The scoutmaster comforted himself with the purchase of a new, still-legal firearm: a Browning handgun, this one a 9mm semi-automatic, with a 13-shot magazine.
 He purchased over a thousand rounds for it.